Endangered species are those species considered to be nearly extinct as per the IUCN.

 Implementation and enforcement of stiff laws will help curb those who create danger towards the endangered species.

-Pollution is as a result of our activities and if we can control the harm , we will be able to reduce and even eradicate pollution.
+Pollution is a result of our activities and if we can control the harm, we will be able to reduce and even eradicate pollution.

 Introducing the endangered species to sanctuaries

 This will mainly apply to the endangered animal species.
-The santuary will provide a condusive environment.
+The sanctuary will provide a conducive environment.
 They will be able to recover and be monitored closely.

 Stop introducing exotic species